dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T909: Collective action fosters shared responsibility.
+### T909: Supporting a cause creates shared responsibility and solidarity.

 |Support|
 |---|